 Advertising, Promotional and Sales Materials: Only The Open Group and its authorized licensees may use the Trademarks in advertising, promotional, and sales materials.
 Such authorized parties may use only the Trademarks specified in their agreements with The Open Group and any associated guidelines and such must always be in conjunction with the appropriate terms that define their relationship authorized by their license agreement with The Open Group.
 Some examples covered by our license agreements:

-Our Professional Certifications: ArchiMate® 3, ArchiMate® 2, IT4IT™, Open CA, Open CTS, Open FAIR™, TOGAF® 9, Accredited Training Course Provider, Accredited Training Course Affiliate, and, Accredited Certification Program (ACP) Provider.
+Our Professional Certifications: ArchiMate® 3, ArchiMate® 2, IT4IT™, Open CA, Open CDS, Open CTS, Open FAIR™, TOGAF® 9, Accredited Training Course Provider, Accredited Training Course Affiliate, and, Accredited Certification Program (ACP) Provider.

 Our Product, Service, and Process Certifications: ArchiMate®, POSIX®, TOGAF®, UNIX®, and accredited Open Trusted Technology Provider™.